marhcouto/compiler-java--/README.md

 - Is able to perform minimization of *gotos* in *while loops* (integrated in base ollir generation, no need for '-o' flag)

 ## Cons
-- Does not support overloading
+- Does not support overloading (cause of failed tests)
-- Does not use Register Allocation
+- Does not use Register Allocation (cause of failed tests)

 ## Extra tests
 Extra tests were created to further increase the testing of the tool and to showcase some